Best cases for Galaxy Z Flip 4

 The leather case is designed to fit the Galaxy Z Flip 4, and it provides great protection against scratches, bumps, dents, and falls.
 The synthetic leather provides an elegant and premium feel, and it's available in three color options.

-Dbrand Grip Case
+dbrand Grip Case

 dbrand makes some of the best skins on the market, and the new Grip cases offer a grippy feel and excellent all-around protection.
 You can also customize the design with one of the more the 20 skin options available at dbrand's website.